ammezie/openlaravel/readme.md

 ```

 ## Setup GitHub
-Create a GitHub personal access token at [https://github.com/settings/tokens](https://github.com/settings/tokens) with the following scopes unders `repo:status` and `public_repo` then fill in the generated token in your `.env` file:
+Create a GitHub personal access token at [https://github.com/settings/tokens](https://github.com/settings/tokens) with the following scopes `repo:status` and `public_repo` then fill in the generated token in your `.env` file:

 ```
 GITHUB_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx